-IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING Signage includes a notice of Impact 4-2 (continued) en one is entering and leaving public lands thr oise ordinance that now applies to non-comm Impact 4-3.
-Conducting Special Use Permit (SUP) inspections on a complaint-driven basis only could result in repeated violations of unreported SUP violations.
+IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING Impact 4-2 (continued) oise ordinance that now applies to non-comm nercial boaters. c) The Sheriff's Dept. is respon Impact 4-3.
+Conducting Special Use Permit (SUP) inspections on a complaint-driven basis only could result in repeated violations of unreported SUP violations. sible for reports on towed vehicles.
 Mitigation Measure 4-3.
 Upon adoption of the updated RMP, the County shall incorporate an element that requires annual inspections for SUP violations on all privately owned lands within the RMP area subject to SUPs.
 Inspections based on complaints will also continue to be conducted.
 Observed violations, including written records and photographs will be provided to the County Code Enforcement Officer for enforcement actions as deemed appropriate by the Enforcement Officer.
 In addition to enforcement actions taken by Enforcement Officer, upon observation of violations of two or more permit conditions in successive years, a formal recommendation for revocation of the SUP shall be provided to the County Code Enforcement Officer and the Planning Director.
 Inspect all RMP-related SUP areas and assess permit holder compliance with SUP standards.
 Report findings to County Code Enforcement Officer for enforcement action, if required, for remediation and sanctions.
 Documentation of SUP inspections and observation of violations.
 Transmit SUP inspection summaries to County Code Enforcement Officer (County Planning Department).
 County Parks Division, in coordination with County Code Enforcement Officer Annually, or in response to complaints

 Action: RMP element 6.5.3 establishes the inspection requirement for properties with SUPs.
 The Planning Department conducted inspections of riverside campgrounds during the summer of 2002.
 A report on those inspections was presented to the Planning Commission in December 2002.
 This report contained a discussion of complaints filed against SUPs and the response by the Planning Department to those complaints.
-The Planning Commission directed that inspections will be conducted on alternate years.
-Due to staffing this has not been done since 2002.
+The Planning Commission directed that inspections be conducted on alternate years.
+Due to staffing this has not been done since 2002 but possible SUP violations are investigated to by County Code Enforcement when received.